Fremont Cannon: History of the rivalry

 Students of Nevada's two public universities share a mutual disdain for each other, as evidenced by the numerous blue "FUNLV" (UNLV being shorthand for University of Nevada, Las Vegas) and red "FUNR" shirts (UNR being shorthand for University of Nevada, Reno) at the stadium on rivalry days.

 In 1993, Wolf Pack coach Jeff Horton left Nevada after one season to coach for UNLV in what is referred to as the "Red Defection".

 The rivalry is heated inside the stadium as well.
-Sam Boyd Stadium and Mackay Stadium are two of the few NCAA football venues remaining to sell alcohol to all spectators of legal age on game day (many institutions either do not sell alcohol at all, or sell it only to those seated in luxury boxes).
+Before many NCAA members relaxed alcohol sales policies at football games in the 2010s and 2020s, Sam Boyd Stadium and Mackay Stadium were two of the few NCAA football venues to sell alcohol to all spectators of legal age on game day.
+(Some institutions still do not sell alcohol at all, or sell it only to those seated in luxury boxes.)
 This, combined with the heated nature of the rivalry, has resulted in numerous fights in the stands.
 In 1995, UNLV players allegedly started a pre-game brawl, which prompted the Wolf Pack to run up the score in their 55–32 victory against UNLV.
 After the game, UNLV player Quincy Sanders threw his helmet in the direction of Nevada head coach Chris Ault.

 On August 18, 2010, Nevada announced that they would join the Mountain West Conference starting in either 2011 or 2012; their entry was later confirmed for 2012.
 Since UNLV has been in the Mountain West Conference since 1999, the annual rivalry game is once again a conference game.
 When the MW expanded to 12 football members in 2013 and split into divisions for that sport, both schools were placed in the West Division, assuring annual matchups for the foreseeable future.
+The MW eliminated its football divisions after the 2022 season, but the Nevada–UNLV game was designated as an annual matchup in the new scheduling model.
 Before 2012, the last meeting of the two schools as conference rivals was in 1995, when both schools were members of the Big West Conference.

 On October 8, 2012, Nevada Governor Brian Sandoval announced the launch of the Governor's Series for the annual Nevada vs. UNLV rivalry games for all athletic teams.
 In 2018, it was later renamed as the Silver State Series.